vidify/vidify/README.md

 *Note: you can add the --user flag to install it locally.*
 *Also, it's based on DBus so it only works on Linux.*

-### Manually:

-Install the latest version of `youtube-dl`, `python-vlc` and `lyricwikia`.
-With pip:

-* `pip install --user youtube-dl; pip install --user python-vlc; pip install --user lyricwikia`

-Then you can execute the script with python as you like.

-*Note that they're avaliable on the AUR too: [youtube-dl](https://www.archlinux.org/packages/community/any/youtube-dl/), [python-vlc](https://aur.archlinux.org/packages/python-vlc/)*.

 ## How to use